 400 Consumers Road, Toronto, ON M2J 1P8

-Individuals may also contact the Office of the Privacy
+Individuals may also contact the Office of the Privacy Commissioner at:

 The Office of the Privacy Commissioner of Canada